Table of Contents

 Step 3.
 Click "OK" to confirm.

-After following Part 1, the ESD-USB partition is no longer on your hard drive or external hard drive.
-The device now should be an unallocated drive.
+After deleting the partition, the ESD-USB partition is no longer on your external hard drive.
+The device should now be an unallocated drive.

 Therefore, you can create a new partition on the device to undo ESD-USB.
-By doing so, you will be able to restore your HDD or external hard drive to full capacity:
+By doing so, you will be able to restore your HDD or external hard drive to total capacity:

 Step 2.
-Enter the New Simple Volume Wizard, click "Next" to continue.
+Enter the New Simple Volume Wizard, and click "Next" to continue.

 Step 3.
-Set the new partition size, file system - NTFS, and partition label on your hard drive or external hard drive.
+Set the new partition size, file system - NTFS, and partition label on your hard or external hard drives.

 Step 4.
 When you finish all the settings, click "Finish" to complete the process.

-Note: If you need to create more than one partitions on your hard drive, remember that you need to allocate the unused space properly and repeat the process once again.
+💡Note: If you need to create more than one partition on your hard drive, properly allocate the unused space and repeat the process.

-After this, you can reuse your hard drive or external hard drive to store relevant data and files again.
+After this, you can reuse your hard drive or external hard drive to store relevant data and files.
+Don't forget to share this passage on social media and mark it!

 However, this is not the end yet.
-Besides, knowing the ways of protecting your data and preventing hard drive or external hard drive from being converted to ESD-USB mistakenly.
+Besides, knowing how to protect your data and prevent hard or external hard drives from being converted to ESD-USB is crucial.
 In the next part, some reliable tips will assist you in resolving this issue with ease.

-Knowing the ways of protecting your data and external or internal hard drive will be highly helpful, especially in the prevention of data loss.
+Knowing how to protect your data and external or internal hard drive will be highly helpful, especially in preventing data loss.

 Here are some reliable tips for you to apply and take action to protect your valuable files and storage device immediately:

-1. Create Data Backup and Save to Anther Device or Cloud Drive
+1. Create Data Backup and Save It to Anther Device or Cloud Drive

-It's always a good habit of creating a full backup of your valuable files, data to another hard drive or external storage device.
+Creating a complete backup of your valuable files and data to another hard drive or external storage device is always a good habit.
 When data get lost on your device, you can always bring them back from the backup.

-2. Run Antivirus Software to Clear Virus, Malware, etc. Regularly
+2. Run Antivirus Software to Clear Viruses, Malware, etc. Regularly

 You should also apply antivirus software for help.
-With reliable antivirus software, you can clear and remove the existing or hibernating virus, malware, etc., from your hard drive or external storage devices.
+With reliable antivirus software, you can clear and remove the existing or hibernating viruses, malware, etc., from your hard drive or external storage devices.

 - Norton Security 360/Norton Antivirus Plus